 Onondaga Lake has been the recipient of industrial and municipal sewage discharges for more than 100 years.
 The availability of salt and limestone along and in the vicinity of Onondaga Lake led Honeywell International, Inc.’s (Honeywell’s) predecessor companies (e.g., Solvay Process Company, Allied Chemical Corp. and AlliedSignal, Inc.) to locate along the west side of the lake.
 In 1946, Allied Chemical started a mercury cell process that resulted in waste streams containing mercury and heavy metals being discharged by its facilities at Willis Avenue and Bridge Street.
 Honeywell’s Semet Residue Ponds are another source of contamination to the lake.
 While Honeywell is the site’s primary potentially responsible party (PRP), other industrial and manufacturing facilities located along the shore or tributaries to the lake are sources of contamination to the lake.
 Site investigations and cleanup activities are ongoing.
 The EPA and New York State have determined that the site poses no immediate threat to human health or the environment while studies are underway.

 TOPICS IN FOCUS

-To view the Public Notice of Second Five-Year Review for
+To view the Public Notice of Third Five-Year Review for

 the Ley Creek PCB Dredging subsite: click here